 First, I’m supposed to say something you already know: Nothing in this article should be misconstrued as medical advice.

 What follows is a list of supplements with scientifically-proven benefits that support decalcification, toxin removal, and tissue renewal.

-When applicable, I’ve included the supplements I take.
+When applicable, I’ve included the pineal gland supplements I take.

 As I research and experiment with others, I’ll add them to this guide.